garethltm/obsibrain/2024 Semester 1/INFOSYS303 - Solutions Architecture/Infrastructure as a Service (IaaS).md

 System administrators within the business are responsible for:
 1. managing aspects such as databases, applications, runtime, security, etc.
-2. while the cloud provider manages the servers, hard drives,
+2. while the cloud provider manages the servers, hard drives, networking, storage etc.